Skip to content

 Vented or Vent Free Gas Logs: Which Do You Need?

-If you’re in the market for a new gas fireplace, you’ve probably noticed that there are two types of gas logs from which to choose: vented and vent free.
-While they may look alike on the surface, there’s actually a big difference between them.
-Knowing in advance which you need for your fireplace will save you plenty of time in the long run.
+If you’re shopping for a new gas fireplace, you’ve likely noticed there are two main types of gas logs: vented and vent-free.
+While they may look similar, the differences are significant.
+Choosing the right type for your fireplace can save you time and ensure safety.

 What is a Gas Fireplace?